unjs/unstorage/docs/content/6.drivers/planetscale.md

 **Options:**

 - **`url`** (required): You can find your URL in the [Planetscale dashboard](https://planetscale.com/docs/tutorials/connect-nodejs-app).
-- `storage`: The name of the table to read from.
+- `table`: The name of the table to read from.
 It defaults to `storage`.
 - `boostCache`: Whether to enable cached queries: see [docs](https://planetscale.com/docs/concepts/query-caching-with-planetscale-boost#using-cached-queries-in-your-application).